Release equity from your house

 William from London

-I was told by my lawyer my inheritance tax bill would be around £250,000.
-I got a lifetime mortgage to give money to my son and daughter so they could buy bigger homes and we bought a house in the south of France for us all to use as a holiday home.
+My lawyer told me my inheritance tax bill would be around £250,000.
+I got a lifetime mortgage to give money to my son and daughter so they could buy bigger homes, and we bought a house in the south of France for us all to use as a holiday home.

 Mrs V from Hastings

-I had spent my life running up credit cards and loans then getting interest-only mortgages to pay off the debt.
-I got to retirement age and still owed the bank £160,000.
+I reached retirement age and still owed the bank £160,000.
 The term was about to expire, and I could not afford the payments on my pension anyway.
-I got £180,000 equity release and now I am more comfortable with no monthly repayments and I spent £20,000 on a new bathroom and kitchen.
-I now know I can stay in my home.
+I got £180,000 equity release, and now I am more comfortable with no monthly repayments.
+I also spent £20,000 on a new bathroom and kitchen.
+I now know I can stay at home.

 Mrs E from London